 Enrolments

-Students 2018 2019 2020 2021
+Students 2019 2020 2021 2022

-Boys 123 155 169 156
+Boys 155 169 156 169

-Girls 120 126 122 136
+Girls 126 122 136 154

-BNPS has seen a steady increase in numbers from 2018 to 2021.
-This can be mostly attributed to an increase in housing development in our area of intake.
-It can be observed that there are more students in K-2 than 3-6.
-It has been observed that many families move into the area from overseas when students are young into rental properties, and later purchase homes in other suburbs.
+BNPS has continued to see a steady increase in numbers from 2019 to 2022.
+This can be attributed to the continued increase in housing development in our area of intake.
+It can be observed that many families move into the area from overseas and some families purchase homes in other areas.
+This attributes to the fluctuation of student numbers.
+Although in 2022 there are more students in 3-6 than K-2 contrary to previous years.
+This is due to families purchasing homes in the local areas.

-We have three students that have identified as Aboriginal and Torres Islanders and 94% with Language background other than English, and most speak their first language at home.
+We have four students identified as Aboriginal and Torres Islanders and 94% with Language other than English, and moat speak their first language at home.